dsc-courses/practice.dsc40a.com/problems/wi24-final-pt1/wi24-final-pt1-q04.md

 # BEGIN SUBPROB

-Albert want to add another feature into his linear regression in part a) to further boost the model's performance. (i.e.
+Albert want to add another feature into his linear regression in part A to further boost the model's performance. (i.e.
 $y = w_0+w_1 x + +w_2 x_2$) Which feature should he choose as $x_2$ to
 make additional improvements?